-Strategic alliances are developed with associated organizations which are completely independent of IAIA but have a similar purpose in their own charter or corporate direction.
-The category of Associated Organization provides a formal link to IAIA and recognizes the potential of a mutually beneficial relationship through a designated contact person who is also a current direct member of IAIA.
-Inquiries regarding the process of becoming an IAIA Associated Organisation should be directed to the International Headquarters office.
+The category of Associated Organization provides a formal link between the organization and IAIA and recognizes the potential of a mutually beneficial relationship through a designated contact person who is also a current direct member of IAIA.
+Associate Organizations sign individually agreed MoUs with IAIA which delineate mutual responsibilities and benefits.

+Inquiries regarding the process of becoming an IAIA Affiliate or Associated Organisation should be directed to the International Headquarters office.